Gameology-Space/SystemReset2173/Ideas to be added.md

 ## Game Design Pillers
 1. Let people play
    - the way they want, whatever ways people feel fun.
    - whereever they want, connected or local.
+   - make it easy to add/remove content and rules
 2. Let imagineer create
 3. Let adventurer explore
 4. Create a world...

 ## game play
 1. all commands with AI are queued for processing, is it physical or logical command. use process tree to determine computing time scale or real world time scale.
+    - player can switch between computing time and real time
 2. there are events happening around the world, give system log to user, upto user to explore or not.
     - create guided missions
         - find source of reset